 When the Prillamans opened a tasting room and store of their own, the family decided to rebrand and focus more on their personal story.
 The logo and name of the company is centered around the families background.
 Twin Creeks is the road the family grew up on and the fiddle represents the owner's other past time; playing old time music.
 Old time music and liquor are a unique pair that adds to Franklin County's rich mountain culture.

 Twin Creeks Distillery's goal is to showcase the art of making liquor, capitalize on the bootlegging history in the Franklin County, Virginia and provide a true to roots product for all to enjoy.

-Pictured on the far left is Owner and Master Distiller's Great Grandparents, James Walter "Peg" and Mae Hatcher.
+Our roots run deep.
+Pictured below is Owner and Master Distiller's Great Grandparents, James Walter "Peg" and Mae Hatcher.
 Peg was indicted in the nationally known Great Conspiracy Trial of 1935 and he pulled over a year in prison after getting captured for illegal bootlegging.
 The conspiracy trial helped name Franklin County, Virginia the Moonshine Capital of the World and captures the attention of folks from far and near.

 In 1939, Peg had finished pulling his time in prison when the Library of Congress visited the mountain folks to record stories and folk tunes.
 Peg was leery of the audio recorders but agreed to play them a few tunes.
 The recordings can still be found today in the Library of Congress, digital archives.
 Peg's daughter and Chris's grandmother, Irene kept the fiddle in the family and passed it on to Chris in later years.
 Handcrafting authentic spirits and playing old time music pair together like no other and add to the unique culture in the Blue Ridge Mountains.
 The fiddle in our logo stands for more than just a fiddle, it stands for our roots.